hashicorp/terraform-provider-azurerm/website/docs/r/backup_container_storage_account.html.markdown

 ---
 subcategory: "Recovery Services"
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_backup_protection_container_storage_account"
+page_title: "Azure Resource Manager: azurerm_backup_container_storage_account"
-sidebar_current: "docs-azurerm-backup-protection-container"
+sidebar_current: "docs-azurerm-backup-container-storage-account"
 description: |-
-    Manages a storage account protection container in an Azure Recovery Vault
+    Manages a storage account container in an Azure Recovery Vault
 ---

-# azurerm_backup_protection_container_storage_account
+# azurerm_backup_container_storage_account

 Manages registration of a storage account with Azure Backup.
 Storage accounts must be registered with an Azure Recovery Vault in order to backup file shares within the storage account.
 Registering a storage account with a vault creates what is known as a protection container within Azure Recovery Services.
-Once the container is created, Azure file shares within the storage account can be backed up using the `azurerm_backup_protected_storage_account` resource.
+Once the container is created, Azure file shares within the storage account can be backed up using the `azurerm_backup_protected_file_share` resource.

 -> **NOTE:** Azure Backup for Azure File Shares is currently in public preview.
 During the preview, the service is subject to additional limitations and unsupported backup scenarios.
 [Read More](https://docs.microsoft.com/en-us/azure/backup/backup-azure-files#limitations-for-azure-file-share-backup-during-preview)